shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_dbcreation/tutorial.md

 >>      **Comments**:
 >>       Note that if your reads are from a stranded library, you need to choose the appropriate
 >>       setting for "Specify strand information" mentioned above.
 For single-end reads, use 'F' or 'R'.
->>       'F' means that a read corresponds to a transcript.
+>>       'F' means that a read corresponds to a forward transcript.
 'R' means that a read corresponds to the reverse
 >>       complemented counterpart of a transcript.
 For paired-end reads, use either 'FR' or 'RF'.
 With this
 >>       option being used, every read alignment will have an XS attribute tag: '+' means a read
 >>       belongs to a transcript on the positive '+' strand of the genome. '-' means a read belongs to a